AstraLuma/qwertyuiop.ninja/_drafts/klipper.md

 @agmlego was generous enough so supply an appropriate relay board for the Pi to control the main power, so I'll wire that up.

-TODO: Power sense.

-Part of @mtfurlan's design is two buttons and an indicator LED (integrated into one of the buttons), so I'll also provision for those.
+Part of @mtfurlan's design is two buttons and an indicator LED (integrated into one of the buttons), so I'll also provision for some of that.

 I'm going to be using actual connectors and cables for everything--no loose jumper wires.